laravel-workflow/laravel-workflow.github.io/blog/2023-08-20-ai-image-moderation-with-laravel-workflow.md

 3. If it’s potentially safe, a human moderator is alerted to further review the image.
 They have the option to approve or reject the image.
 4. Approved images are moved to a public location, whereas rejected images are deleted.

-## Laravel Workflow
+## Workflow

-Laravel Workflow is designed to streamline and organize complex processes in applications.
+Workflow is designed to streamline and organize complex processes in applications.
 It allows developers to define, manage, and execute workflows seamlessly.
 You can find installation instructions [here](https://github.com/laravel-workflow/laravel-workflow).

 ## ClarifAI API